team-rawbot/eslint-config-rawbot/README.md

 # eslint-config-rawbot

 Rawbot EsLint common configuration (i.e. JavaScript styleguide).
+This preset should be used with Prettier.
+See [here](https://liip-lausanne.github.io/coding-standards/javascript/#code-styling) for the detailed setup.

 ## Usage